Dingo Pictures: History

-In the 1980s, Ludwig Ickert, who became known in the 1960s as the lead guitarist in the blues rock band Royal Teens (later renamed The Rangers, The Trembles, and Royal Oldies), founded the company Super-Sound-Video-Einzelhandels GmbH in Rosbach vor der Höhe together with his wife Roswitha Haas, who later wrote various children's books.
+In the 1980s, Ludwig Ickert, who became known in the 1960s as the lead guitarist in the blues rock band Royal Teens (later renamed The Rangers, The Trembles, and Royal Oldies), founded the company Super-Sound-Video-Einzelhandels GmbH in Rosbach vor der Höhe.
 The company went bankrupt in March 1985, but reopened as LUI.TV on July 24, 1986.

-Dingo Pictures was located in Ickert and Haas' house in the Dillingen district of Friedrichsdorf.
-Under the name "Media Concept", the studio produced their first animated films for LUI.TV in 1992, Griechische Sagen: Perseus and Die Nibelungen Sage: Siegfried; Haas wrote the films' scripts while Ickert did the character designs and animation.
+In 1992, Ickert founded Media Concept together with his wife Roswitha Haas, who later wrote various children's books.
+The studio was located in Ickert and Haas' house in the Dillingen district of Friedrichsdorf.
+They produced their first animated films for LUI.TV, Griechische Sagen: Perseus and Die Nibelungen Sage: Siegfried; Haas wrote the films' scripts while Ickert did the character designs and animation.
 The studio also produced "storybook" films.
-The production of Dingo's animated films involved recording the hand-painted backgrounds and syncing the animation (produced with Deluxe Paint for the Amiga) to the camera.
+The production of Media Concept's animated films involved recording the hand-painted backgrounds and syncing the animation (produced with Deluxe Paint for the Amiga) to the camera.
 Following lawsuits filed against Filmation and GoodTimes Entertainment by The Walt Disney Company for copyright infringement, the studio was inspired to produce and release their first mockbuster film, Aladin.
-Dingo's films were based on fairy tales and concepts similar to those used for films by companies including Disney, Pixar, Don Bluth Productions and DreamWorks Animation.
+Media Concept's films were based on fairy tales and concepts similar to those used for films by companies including Disney, Pixar, Don Bluth Productions and DreamWorks Animation.
 In addition to the low-budget animation, the films used small voice casts and stock music (from Killer Tracks and Bluevalley), and had character designs plagiarized from characters in Disney and Don Bluth Productions' films.
 The studio's crew mostly consisted of their family and friends, celebrities, and local theater actors working at Die Dramatische Bühne, including Simone Greiss, Armin Drogat, Raija Siikavirta, Thorsten Morawietz, Can Oral, Rainer Maria Ehrhardt, Georg Feils, and Viola Seiffe.
 In 1996, the company was officially registered as "Dingo Productions".
 Die kleine Hexe Arischa was the studio's final film before they closed in 2006, having more advanced digital effects and music tracks than in their earlier films.